 As you are now probably aware, tax reporting is changing.
 HMRC are introducing a digital tax system that’ll be more eﬀective, more eﬃcient and easier for businesses and individuals like you to use.

 Currently, 99% of businesses submit a VAT return online – 87% of whom submit via the HMRC Portal.
 Under the Making Tax Digital (MTD) scheme this portal will no longer exist, and VAT returns will need to be submitted directly from MTD approved software.
+Here are five facts about MTD:

 1) Flat rate scheme for VAT – no digital record of purchases